craftzdog/dotfiles-public/README.md

 **Warning**: Don’t blindly use my settings unless you know what that entails.
 Use at your own risk!

-## Sponsor
+#### Looking for a Markdown note-taking app?

+Check out my app called Inkdrop:

 [![Inkdrop](./images/inkdrop.png)](https://www.inkdrop.app/)

-Inkdrop - A cross-platform Markdown note-taking app

 ## Contents